 Knowledge Level: Intermediate

-The British Cycling Seven Week Panic Plan is ideal for already active non cyclists or cyclists who have recently neglected their training.
-In seven weeks it will have you ready to tackle a 60-mile (100 km) sportive.
+The British Cycling six week panic plan is ideal for already active non cyclists or cyclists who have recently neglected their training.
+In six weeks it will have you ready to tackle a 60-mile (100 km) sportive.

 Who is it suitable for?